msupply-foundation/msupply-cold-chain/README.md

 - Install Android Studio and SDK tools: https://developer.android.com/studio.
 - Install SDKMAN for managing Java versions: https://sdkman.io/.

-The application is using java v1.8 you may need to target a specific java version in order to run the app locally. e.g.
+The application is using java v11 you may need to target a specific java version in order to run the app locally. e.g. (with sdkman installed):

 ```
-export JDK_HOME=~/.jenv/versions/oracle64-1.8.0.192 && JAVA_HOME=~/.jenv/versions/oracle64-1.8.0.192 && yarn start
+ sdk use java 11.0.23-zulu
 ```

 #### React Native